Hamstring Stretches for Seniors: Gentle Flexibility

 FAQ

-Should I lock my knee during hamstring stretches?
+Should I lock my knee during a hamstring stretch?

-No. A soft knee usually makes the stretch cleaner and reduces nerve tension.
+No. A slightly soft knee makes the stretch cleaner, protects the joint, and reduces nerve tension.